melashkr/technical-articles/evaluating-iot-protocols/README.md

  - Power BI
  - A simulated console application

-The proposed experiment in this article is built based on the architecture shown in figure 1:
+The proposed experiment in this article is built based on the architecture shown in next figure:

 ![alt text](https://github.com/melashkr/technical-articles/blob/main/evaluating-iot-protocols/images/architeckture.png?row=true "IoT Architecture")